Italian Nobel Prize Winners

 Reason: for his deep critical research, for the freshness of style, for the lyrical strength that characterizes most of his masterpieces.

 Giosuè Carducci (1835-1907) was a poet, noted literary historian and an eminent orator.
-He was also also an excellent translator of Goethe and Heine, which greatly influenced the development of his own poetry.
+He was also an excellent translator of Goethe and Heine, which greatly influenced the development of his own poetry.

 The cycle of his poetry begins in his young years with a strong reaction against the old academism of late Romanticism dominant in grand ducal Tuscany.
 The first two collections of his poetry were Rime (1857) (Rhymes) and Levia Gravia (1868) (Light and Heavy).